Opinion | Ron DeSantis, ‘Don’t say gay,’ and the new GOP ‘snitch culture’

 Firmly establishing this premise as true — as the basis for moral panic — is itself the key to this broader campaign.
 Two developments in the school wars drive this home.

-First, a new battle has erupted between the White House and Florida Gov. Ron DeSantis (R), now that DeSantis has signaled support for the “Don’t say gay” bill advancing in the Florida legislature.
+First, a new battle has erupted between the White House and Florida Gov. Ron DeSantis (R), now that DeSantis has signaled support for what critics are calling the “Don’t say gay” bill advancing in the Florida legislature.
 The bill would restrict classroom discussion of sexual orientation and gender identity, and President Biden just slammed it as “hateful.”

 Second, a new GOP proposal in West Virginia would establish a tip line for parents to report teachers caught proselytizing about critical race theory.
 After a similar tip line was instituted in Virginia, this suggests the mania for mechanisms to rat out offending teachers may be spreading.

-The Florida “Don’t Say Gay” bill prohibits school districts from encouraging “discussion about sexual orientation or gender identity” that is not “age appropriate” or “developmentally appropriate.”
+The Florida “Don’t say gay” bill prohibits school districts from encouraging “discussion about sexual orientation or gender identity” that is not “age appropriate” or “developmentally appropriate.”

-In response to critics who argue this will stigmatize LGBTQ people, supporters insist it wouldn’t prohibit such discussions if they arise.
+In response to critics who argue this would stigmatize LGBTQ people, supporters insist it wouldn’t prohibit such discussions if they arise.
 But the bill doesn’t define what is “age-appropriate” or “developmentally appropriate.”

-This is likely to leave teachers fearing that if they do engage such a discussion, parents might decide it’s not age-appropriate, and object.
+This is likely to leave teachers fearing that if they do engage such a discussion, parents might decide it’s not age-appropriate and object.
 DeSantis underscored the absurdity here, declaring it’s “entirely inappropriate” for teachers to have such conversations, which seems to give away the bill’s goal of making teachers feel on thin ice when such discussions do come up.

-In that regard, it’s important to note that the bill also allows parents to bring legal action against school districts, in which courts can “award damages.”
+In that regard, it’s important to note that the bill also would allow parents to bring legal action against school districts, in which courts could “award damages.”
 As a PEN America report documents, many proposals across the country require punitive action against teachers and give parents such a right of action.

 They also suffer from vague drafting.
-Some prohibit teaching materials that merely “include” various “concepts,” such as the notions that the U.S. was “founded” as a “racist” nation and is “irredeemably” racist, or concepts that might cause “discomfort,” or even “anti-American ideologies.”
+Some would prohibit teaching materials that merely “include” various “concepts,” such as the notions that the United States was “founded” as a “racist” nation and is “irredeemably” racist, or concepts that might cause “discomfort,” or even “anti-American” ideologies.
 It’s reasonable to think certain civil rights and abolitionist tracts might run afoul of such directives.

 Which brings us to the new West Virginia bill, which would require the state to set up a tip line for parents to report sightings of teachers who smuggle critical race theory (the idea that racial disparities are baked into law and institutions) into discussions.

-The chief sponsor of the bill, State Senator Michael Azinger, gave away the game in an exchange with a local news outlet.
+The chief sponsor of the bill, state Sen. Michael Azinger (R), gave away the game in an exchange with a local news outlet.
 Azinger suggested that “negative” teachings of U.S. history must be monitored, whatever that’s supposed to mean.
 Then this happened:

 REPORTER: You don’t think that racism played a part in U.S. history?AZINGER: If you want [to ask] a loaded question, you can do that.